bagisto/bagisto-docs/docs/1.x/advanced/datagrid.md

     - `prepareQueryBuilder()`: In this method, records are retrieved through queries applicable to the database and stored in a collection.
 When records are retrieved, `$this->setQueryBuilder($queryBuilder)` set query builder method is called.

-    - `set query builder()`: This method is written in the DataGrid file of the UI package.
+    - `setQueryBuilder()`: This method is written in the DataGrid file of the UI package.
 This is used for setting the `$queryBuilder`.

         ~~~php
         public function prepareQueryBuilder()